 This award is presented to the CSBE/SCGAB member who has produced outstanding work in industry, teaching, research or extension in the area of Power and Machinery.

 The Jim Beamish Award was established in 1989 to honour the memory of the first President of CSBE/SCGAB and a long time worker in Soil and Water Engineering and Water Management.
 This award is given to the CSBE/SCGAB member who, in the opinion of the Awards Committee, has produced outstanding work in industry, teaching, research and extension in the area of soil and water.
 The Alumni Committee of Prairie Farm Rehabilitation Administration (PFRA) sponsors the award.

-IT’S TIME TO NOMINATE YOUR COLLEAGUE TO BE DESIGNATED AS A 2015 CSBE FELLOW.
+IT’S TIME TO NOMINATE YOUR COLLEAGUE TO BE DESIGNATED AS A 2016 CSBE FELLOW.
 This year our Regional Directors will be nudging some of you to nominate a fellow member to receive the designation of FELLOW.
+Let’s make sure that a number of our members are recognized for their longstanding service in Halifax.
 Please refer to our Website for more details.
-Deadline to submit nominations to the Society Manager is Jan 30, 2015.
+Deadline to submit nominations to the Society Manager is Jan 30, 2016.
 The Society Manager will forward the nomination to the Fellows Selection Committee.